LairdCP/Pinnacle_100_Sample_Applications/apps/lte_console/README.md

 HL7800 related commands start with the `hl` command via the UART console.
 Typing `hl` and then pressing `tab` will show available commands.

 Note that this application is intended to demonstrate the functionality of the modem driver.
-Should an AT interface be required for a production design, it is recommended to utilise the [Hosted Mode Firmware](https://www.lairdconnect.com/documentation/480-00079-pinnacle-100-hosted-mode-firmware-version-1-build-19).
+Should an AT interface be required for a production design, it is recommended to utilize the [Hosted Mode Firmware](https://www.lairdconnect.com/documentation/480-00079-pinnacle-100-hosted-mode-firmware-version-1-build-19).

 ## Configuration Options